Kang Minchul Restaurant

 KANG MINCHUL Restaurant is a fine dining restaurant in Seoul, South Korea.
 It serves French cuisine.
 It received one Michelin Star from 2023 through 2025.

 The owner-chef and namesake of the restaurant is Kang Minchul.
 Kang studied cooking in Korea until university.
 At age 24, he worked in hotels and restaurants in the United States.
 He then moved to France.
-He reportedly received training from French chefs such as Joël Robuchon, Alain Ducasse, and Pierre Gagnaire.
-A kimchi dish that he created reportedly appeared on the menu of a three-starred Pierre Gagnaire restaurant in France.
+He received training from French chefs such as Joël Robuchon, Alain Ducasse, and Pierre Gagnaire.
+A kimchi dish that he created appeared on the menu of a three-starred Pierre Gagnaire restaurant in France.
 He returned to South Korea in the early 2020s and started his restaurant.

-The restaurant's menu is reportedly not fixed.
-The restaurant is also reportedly small, and serves three tables at a time by 2024; it originally served only one table at a time.
+The restaurant's menu is not fixed.
+The restaurant is also small, and serves three tables at a time by 2024; it originally served only one table at a time.